shoryamehra24/billboard-to-spotify-playlist/README.md

 # billboard-to-spotify-playlist 🎧

-Webscrapes the Billboard Top 100 of the Decade page using BeautifulSoup & converts it into a Spotify playlist.
+Webscrapes the Billboard Top 100 page using BeautifulSoup & converts it into a Spotify playlist.